aaronhall/adhCustomViewConfigPlugin/README.md

 This symfony plugin allows you to create custom configuration variables in `view.yml` at the app-, module- and action-level.
 Inheritance works as expected.
 Custom keys should be added under the `.custom` key in `view.yml`.
+Custom config data is appended to the default view.yml cache file.

 This plugin overrides the default symfony view config handler (`sfViewConfigHandler`).
 If you're implementing a custom view config handler, your class should extend `adhViewConfigHandler` for this to work in tandem with yours (though, this hasn't been tested).